cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
+ - Tags and Daily Photo Generation
+  - Make sure all tables are setup in DB Migration including the Generation Log
+  - Test Tags
+  - Daily Photo Detection and writing
  - Points:
   - Details Json - save into folder with content? or whole list to parent folder? both?
   - JsonImport - maybe a partial class for the details?